Opinion | How Trump is forcing Republicans to debase themselves one more time

 Which means those Republican senators will once again have to publicly help him continue spreading that lie, with all the damaging ramifications that flow from that.
 They want to hide behind procedural objections — acquitting based on the idea that a former president can’t be convicted — but Trump isn’t letting them: He’s forcing them to be full participants in his continuing efforts to wreck American democracy.

 The news from the former president’s defense is truly remarkable.
-At first unable to find anyone in the white-shoe Republican legal establishment in Washington who would defend him, he located a South Carolina attorney named Butch Bowers to lead the team.
+At first unable to find anyone in the white-shoe Republican legal establishment in Washington who would defend him, Trump located a South Carolina attorney named Butch Bowers to lead the team.
 But then this weekend, Bowers and his colleagues dropped out.
 Here’s why:

 Trump’s lawyers had initially planned to center their strategy on the question of whether the proceedings were constitutional and on the definition of incitement, according to one of the people, who, like others interviewed for this report, spoke on the condition of anonymity to describe the internal conversations.But the former president repeatedly said he wanted to litigate the voter fraud allegations and the 2020 race — and was seeking a more public defense of his actions.
 Bowers told Trump he couldn’t mount the defense that Trump wanted, the person said.